sungheeyun/sungheeyun.github.io/resource/restricted/2025-08-19-KST bio medical industry revolution.markdown

-My decision to co-found [Erudio Bio, Inc.](https://sungheeyun-erudio.github.io/) represents the culmination of insights gained across multiple roles in multiple technology sectors ([Co-Founder &amp; CTO at Gauss Labs, Inc., Senior Applied Scientist at Amazon.com, Inc., Principal Engineer at Samsung Electronics, Advisor at CryptoLab, Inc., and Adjunct and Advisory Professors @ Sogang University and DGIST](/about)) and my growing understanding of technology's role in human flourishing.
+My decision to co-found [Erudio Bio, Inc.](https://sungheeyun-erudio.github.io/) represents the culmination of insights gained across multiple roles in multiple technology sectors ([Co-Founder &amp; CTO at Gauss Labs, Inc., Senior Applied Scientist at Amazon.com, Inc., Principal Engineer at Samsung Electronics, Advisor at CryptoLab, Inc., and Visiting and Advisory Professors @ Sogang University and DGIST](/about)) and my growing understanding of technology's role in human flourishing.
 Having seen how optimization algorithms transformed semiconductor design, how AI revolutionized e-commerce, and how industrial AI changed manufacturing, I recognized that bio &amp; medical applications represent the natural evolution of these technologies toward their highest purpose
 &ndash;
 improving human health and longevity.